froggermtp/personal-site/src/pages/about.md

 My name is Matthew Parris.
 I'm a Christian trying to figure out how to make money without losing my soul.
 Currently, I'm working at Paycom--trying to make HR services cheaper and easier to use.

-My email address is matthewparris@outlook.com.
-I try to read all my emails.
-Assuming I have time, I'll try to reply as soon as possible.

 ## Who the heck are you?

 Good question!
 I'm an Internet-savvy Christian with a degree in computer science.
 Thus, I am mostly trying to pick at the intersection between Christianity and technical work.
 Despite my online and in-person escapades, there has seemed to be a dearth of people with this two-pronged identity.
 Other than that, there is not much to say about me.
 I only recently graduated from college and started working a full-time job.
 So check back in for more updates?